-Okay so here's a little truth, I've been dying to share this beef shawerma recipe with you for a while now.
+Okay so here's a little truth, I've been dying to share this beef shawarma recipe with you for a while now.
 Beef shawarma is the ultimate Middle Eastern street food, like hummus and falafel, that has become widely known throughout the world!
 And the good news is, it is easy to make right at home, and I have a hack for you.
 This famous Middle Eastern street food is basically heavily-marinated meat (or chicken), layered on a vertical rotisserie or spit where it is slow-roasted until perfectly tender and extra flavorful!
 I've shared my Chicken Shawerma recipe with you before and this one is just as amazing.
 The flavors are as authentic as it gets.

 To serve it, thin layers of meat are shaved off the spit and piled up into a tortilla or pita with heaps of fresh toppings and a good drizzle of tahini sauce.
-The most important part of a beef shawerma wrap or sandwich is the tahini sauce that it goes with it.
+The most important part of a beef shawarma wrap or sandwich is the tahini sauce that goes with it.
 Roll it all up, put it in the press till the bread is crisped a little, and enjoy!

-3 pounds tri tip roast, thinly sliced
+3 pounds tri-tip roast, thinly sliced

 3 tablespoons yogurt